kosli-dev/code-review-demo/scenarios.md

     merge feature/B id: "m2" tag: "1.0.1"
 ```

-# S8: 2 PRs where one has reviewer being the committer
+# S8: Two PRs where one is not-compliant because only approver is the committer

 #### Given

-- Alice is a committer and an approver
+- Sami is a committer and an approver
-- and Bob is a reviewer and an approver
+- and Faye is a committer and an approver
 - and tag `1.0.0` is a trusted baseline

 #### When

-- Alice commits `c2` on `feature/A`
+- Sami commits `c2` on `feature/A`
-- and Alice raises a pull request for `feature/A` to be merged into `main`
+- and Sami raises a pull request for `feature/A` to be merged into `main`
-- and Bob approves and merges the pull request, creating merge commit `m1`
+- and Faye approves and merges the pull request, creating merge commit `m1`
-- and Bob commits `c3` on `feature/B`
+- and Faye commits `c3` on `feature/B`
-- and Bob raises a pull request for `feature/B` to be merged into `main`
+- and Steve raises a pull request for `feature/B` to be merged into `main`
-- and Bob approves and merges the pull request, creating merge commit `m2`
+- and Faye approves and merges the pull request, creating merge commit `m2`

 #### Then